Tutorial - Introduction to Quantum Chemistry with Spartan

 Outline: I. The following quantities will be computed for water and indole molecules: a) single point energy calculation, b) HOMO/LUMO, c) dipole, d) charge distribution, E) IR, NMR, and Raman spectra.
 II.
 Proton affinities calculation.
 Please note that images and controls may vary slightly depending on the version you are using.

 Spartan installed in the SCS VizLab (151 Noyes Lab).
 Grab (iMacs VizLab) is a helpful software for preparation of images (Applications --> Utilities).

 Note: this tutorial can be completed on a local computer if Spartan is installed.

 Click the Spartan button in the Application folder on the Dock.
 The main window of Spartan will appear.
 Click on the New button (Blank Sheet Icon) to open the Model Kit.
-Press Osp3 Oxygen button (see Figure below) and click anywhere in the main (green window).
+Press Osp3 Oxygen button (see Figure below) and double click anywhere in the main (green window).
 A molecule of water will appear.